Introduction

 \]

-This implies that any countable set (like \(\mathbb{Q}\), the rational numbers) also has measure zero,
+The same conclusion extends to any countable set (like \(\mathbb{Q}\), the rational numbers),